 Retiring in New Hampshire: a complete guide

-This article will take you through the main things you need to consider if you plan to spend your retirement in New Hampshire.
+Get a rundown of the main things you need to consider if you are retiring in New Hampshire.

 Summary

-• New Hampshire is a popular retirement destination for many Americans seeking a peaceful and scenic environment, with over 200,000 retirees calling New Hampshire home.
+• New Hampshire is a popular retirement destination for many Americans seeking a peaceful and scenic environment, with more than 291,000 people over 65 calling New Hampshire home.

-• Portsmouth is a historic coastal town known for its charming downtown area and cultural attractions, and it often comes out on top of the best places to retire in New Hampshire.
+• Portsmouth is a historic coastal town known for its charming downtown area and attractions, and is often a prime destination for those looking to retire in New Hampshire.

-• Its scenic environment and cultural scene make New Hampshire a popular retirement destination.
+• Its scenic environment and rugged, independent culture make New Hampshire a popular retirement destination.
 However, its higher cost of living and cold winters are some of the state's drawbacks.

 • A financial advisor can help you determine the best location for your retirement and develop a personalized financial plan to ensure you achieve your goals.